Trump says this is all a hoax. Mueller, Congress and Facebook disagree.

 Facebook's role in inadvertently spreading Russian propaganda, some of it explicitly anti-Clinton, has come into focus this month.
 On Thursday, the company pledged to hand 3,000 Russia-linked ads over to Congress, and it announced a nine-point plan in response to election interference.

 CEO Mark Zuckerberg clearly doesn't think the talk of Russian interference is a "hoax."
-Nor do national security officials or congressional leaders.
-They agree the meddling attempts must be thoroughly investigated.

 Related: Facebook says it will hand Russian ads over to Congress

-That's what makes Trump's denials stand out.
-He started using the word "hoax" in connection to Russia six months ago.
+Trump started using the word in connection to Russia six months ago.

 "Trump Russia story is a hoax. #MAGA!" he tweeted on March 28.